Biden stopped the executions of 37 men. Trump's DOJ wants to punish them

 "To be told that they're going to take that away from you, it's been very hard for me to deal with.
 I've been really struggling, even mentally struggling," Fulks said.
 "In July, I cut my throat."

-NPR asked the Bureau of Prisons to confirm details about Fulks' suicide attempt, but a spokesperson declined.
+NPR asked the BOP to confirm details about Fulks' suicide attempt, but a spokesperson declined.

 "For privacy, safety, and security reasons, we do not discuss the conditions of confinement for any inmate, including health information or status," said Public Information Specialist Donald Murphy.